tomer-openfin/os-launchpad/README.md

 Start the application on your host machine, and start OpenFin in your guest machine.
 The application manifest will be available at `http://<vmnet1 address here>:8080/api/launcher.json`

+Should you ever need to kill all openfin processes on your VM, you can run the following command on powershell or the terminal: `taskkill /F /IM openfin.exe /T`

+#### Installing Openfin on the VM
+1. Download the Hyperblotter Openfin app from this [link](https://install.openfin.co/download?fileName=Hyperblotter&config=http://cdn.openfin.co/demos/hyperblotter/app.json).
+2. Run the app.
+3. After installation, edit the app's desktop shortcut.
+In the Target field, edit the --config option to point to your DEPLOY_LOCATION, e.g., " --config="http://172.16.28.1:8080/app.json".
+4. Laucn the app.

 ### Build

 When the build script is run, a build artifact is created in the `build` directory.

+### GitHub Practices

+New pull requests should request to be merged into the `develop` branch, and commits should be squashed when merging.